 - It is a complex type containing a sequence of elements.
-For more information see "Defining Complex Data Types" on page 33. - If it is a wrapper for an input message: - It would have one element for each of the method's input parameters. - Its name would be the same as the name of the operation with which it is associated. - If it is a wrapper for an output message: - It would have one element for each of the method's output parameters and one for each of the method's inout parameters. - Its first element would represent the method's return parameter. - Its name would be generated by appending Response to the name of the operation with which the wrapper is associated.
+For more information see Defining Complex Data Types. - If it is a wrapper for an input message: - It has one element for each of the method's input parameters. - Its name is the same as the name of the operation with which it is associated. - If it is a wrapper for an output message: - It has one element for each of the method's output parameters and one element for each of the method's inout parameters. - Its first element represents the method's return parameter. - Its name would be generated by appending Response to the name of the operation with which the wrapper is associated.